ICTU/netbox_slm/README.md

 ### Setup

-The goal below is to run all Netbox components in Docker and run a local Netbox Django copy with auto-reload to develop the plugin pointing to the Dockerized postgres and redis instances, basically ignoring the netbox docker runtime server.
+The goal below is to run all NetBox components in Docker and run a local NetBox Django copy with auto-reload to develop the plugin pointing to the Dockerized postgres and redis instances, basically ignoring the netbox docker runtime server.